- Phone Interview to see if MDE is a good fit for your child.

 MDE School is accredited by the Georgia Accrediting Commission (GAC) as a certified provider of educational services to children grades K-8 who have communication disorders and other academic needs.

 Schools that have low teacher/student ratio have tuitions which are usually higher than other private schools.
 MDE has set tuition to be an affordable option yet still maintains a 4:1 ratio, small group learning and an excellent education for your child.
-Tuition for the 2019-2020 school year is $21,000 excluding the activity fee and therapies.
-Payments for tuition is due in one annual, four quarterly or ten monthly payments.
+Tuition for the 2020-2021 school year is $22,000 excluding the activity fee and therapies.
+Payments for tuition is due in one annual, two semester, or ten monthly payments.

 Our top priority is providing an excellent education for children at MDE.
 We understand that there are circumstances that arise and tuition can be difficult, however, we want the best program for your child.
 Please speak to Mindy Elkan, Director, if you need assistance.
 We will try to work with you in order to have your child receive a quality education.